 Unfortunately for some of us, acne never completely goes away.
 Sometimes it comes back with a vengeance well after the teenage years have passed.
 That’s why the Acne Solutions Cleanser from Burt’s Bees is useful.
-It contains 1% naturally-derived salicylic acid plus beetroot and evening primrose.
-In other words, this face wash fights off pimples without drying out your skin.
+It contains beetroot and evening primrose.
+In other words, this face wash fights off pimples without wearing out your skin.
 In fact, it’s soothing.

 7. Neutrogena Oil-Free Pink Grapefruit Acne Wash

-Neutrogena’s salicylic acid face wash is powerful.
+Neutrogena’s face wash is powerful.
 Not only does it clear up and prevent acne, but it also fades acne scars with regular use.
 But remember to moisturize after washing and be sure to wear sunscreen because the acid can make your skin more sensitive to the sun.

 8. Neutrogena Naturals Purifying Facial Cleanser

 If you’re concerned that the pink grapefruit wash is too strong, try the Neutrogena Naturals face cleanser.
-It contains salicylic acid derived from willow bark, and it’s a little milder.
+It contains SA derived from willow bark, and it’s a little milder.
 It’s also free from dyes, sulfates, phthalates, and parabens.

 9. First Aid Beauty Face Cleanser

 You only need a little bit of the First Aid Beauty cleanser to lather up your whole face.
 It’s packed with nourishing ingredients to revitalize the skin.
 For example, it has glycerin to draw in moisture, plus aloe and allantoin to make your face softer.
 Also, there are soothing extracts of white tea, feverfew, and licorice root.

 While this isn’t a formula specifically targeted at combination skin, it may be just what you need to alternate days with an exfoliating cleanser.
 And there are no harsh ingredients like alcohols, sulfates, perfumes or dyes.